How To Use Strewing In Home Education

 “Don’t you get bored?
 How do you keep your kids entertained all the time?”

 Strewing in a boredom-busting or homeschooling context is the practice of providing a resource in a way that allows a child to discover it for themselves and learn naturally from it.
 This allows a fun, authentic learning experience without it being marred by an arbitrary agenda or stunted by frustration.
+It is a way to spark interest led learning.
 An example would probably help…

 How To Strew (And How To NOT!)